 - Individuals who provide services to the University of Maine System will comply with policies and procedures established by the Board of Trustees as well as those established by this document.
 The campus, department, program or college that enters into a contractual agreement shall be responsible for ensuring compliance by both the University and the Contractor with the terms of the agreement.
 When in doubt, the campus, college, department or program shall also be responsible for working with appropriate University personnel to determine whether an individual is to be considered an employee or Independent Contractor.

 - When the University enters into a contractual agreement with an individual for the performance of a service the UNIVERSITY OF MAINE SYSTEM PERSONAL SERVICE CONTRACT, or other University Approved Contract/Agreement, must be completed.
 Prior to entering into an agreement for the services of an Independent Contractor, the University official signing the Contract should review the guidelines outlined in this APL.

 - A contract may not be used to acquire the services of an individual who is to teach credit courses or develop course work.
 Such an individual must be treated as an employee of the University and may also be subject to terms of a collective bargaining agreement.

-- First time contractors must complete a New Supplier Request form so a supplier record can be created in MaineStreet Marketplace.
+- First time contractors must complete a New Supplier Request (External Site) form so a supplier record can be created in MaineStreet Marketplace.
 To obtain complete instructions for processing contracts please contact your Campus Purchasing Department.

 - When a contract is completed, the campus should issue a “Purchase Order” (PO) in MaineStreet Marketplace for identification and control purposes.
 The Determination of Independent Contractor Status Checklist should be attached.
 The contract becomes valid only after a purchase order is created.
 The PO number should appear on invoices related to the contract.